Dorion train-bus collision: Summary

 Of the 41 people aboard, 19 were killed instantly, including the bus driver, with the deceased ranging in age from 12 to 20 years old.
 Many of the injured were taken to the Lakeshore General Hospital in Pointe-Claire.
 One young man subsequently died of his injuries.
-Funerals for the deceased occurred on October 11, 1966 at the Cité-des-Jeunes high school, where the students had gone to school.
+Another victim, Nicole Bélanger, never fully recovered, and her death in 1998 was attributed to the accident.
+No injuries were reported on the train.
+The funerals were held on October 11 at Cité-des-Jeunes high school.

 Investigation

 After the accident there was much speculation as to its cause.
 Hypotheses included malfunctioning crossing gates, and that a number of students lifted the gate to clear the bus's path.
 After years of investigation the coroner released a statement declaring accidental death with no criminality, and the investigation was closed soon thereafter.
 The coroner's report concluded the crossing gates were not defective and that eyewitness testimony proved that two or more students lifted the gates despite the possibility of another oncoming train.